 Protect and keep badly decayed or fractured teeth.

-Patients interested in dental crowns can visit our Irvine dental office for our expert crown treatment.
+Patients interested in dental crowns can visit our Irvine dental office for expert treatment.
 A crown may be needed to protect and keep badly decayed or fractured teeth.
 Read on to learn more about what to expect, and call us at 949-748-7373 or schedule a consultation at our office in Irvine to learn more about dental crown treatment.

 Situations that May Need Crowns to Fix